gem5/website/_pages/documentation/learning_gem5/part1/cache_config.md

 > your results, use Ruby.
 Otherwise, if the coherence protocol isn't
 > important to you, use the classic caches.
 >
-> A long-term goal of gem5 is to unify these to cache models into a
+> A long-term goal of gem5 is to unify these two cache models into a
 > single holistic model.

 ### Cache